eureadit/reading-experience-ontology/README.md

 In this regard, REO had been developed combing the study of sources of reading experiences, such as transcriptions of interviews and diaries, with the engagement of READ-IT researchers.

-The development followed an Agil-like approach in multiple phases and interations, from September 2018 to January 2020.
+The development followed an Agile-like approach in multiple phases and interations, from September 2018 to January 2020.
 More about it can be found it this [paper](http://www.semantic-web-journal.net/content/understanding-phenomenology-reading-through-modelling-0) (under review).

 ## Outline of REO
 REO covers three macro conceptual area: